MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/web-apps-apis/on-behalf-of-flow.md

 ### How to call OBO

-The OBO call is done by calling the [AcquireTokenOnBehalf](/dotnet/api/microsoft.identity.client.iconfidentialclientapplication.acquiretokenonbehalfof?view=azure-dotnet) method on the `IConfidentialClientApplication` interface.
+The OBO call is done by calling the <xref:Microsoft.Identity.Client.IConfidentialClientApplication.AcquireTokenOnBehalfOf(System.Collections.Generic.IEnumerable{System.String},Microsoft.Identity.Client.UserAssertion)> method on the `IConfidentialClientApplication` interface.

 This call looks in the cache by itself - so you do not need to call `AcquireTokenSilent` and does not store refresh tokens.